facebookresearch/Pearl/README.md

 You can find many Pearl agent candidates with mix-and-match set of reinforcement learning features in utils/scripts/benchmark_config.py

 ## Adoption in Real-world Applications
-Pearl is in progress supporting real-world applications, including recommender systems, auction bidding system and creative selection.
+Pearl is in progress supporting real-world applications, including recommender systems, auction bidding systems, and creative selection.
 Each of them requires a subset of features offered by Pearl.
 To visualize the subset of features used by each of the applications above, see the table below.
 <center>

 |Pearl Features | Recommender Systems | Auction Bidding | Creative Selection |